isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2565.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+N.A.

 ### Support Level
-Up to 70% for SMEs <br>
+Up to  for SMEs <br>
-Up to 50% for non-SMEs
+Up to Subscription or Leasing for non-SMEs

 ### Things to Note
-The Grantee shall submit the following documents for claims and verification:
-1. Invoice
-2. Bank statement showing payment to vendor
-3. Purchase order or signed acceptance of quotation / contract
-4. Receipt or cheque
-5. Pictures
-- licence number(s) of software
-6. Usage Report
-- at least 1 month
-7. GIRO Direct Credit Authorisation Form
-8. Declaration of Project's actual Local Business Spend (expenses paid to SG-registered biz) in the text box "if your projections have changed, please tell us why"
+N.A.

 ### Contact Information
-Web URL: https://sugatitravel.com/ <br>Contact Hotline: 91273257 <br>Contact Email: hello@sugatitravel.com <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.